 Sir John Gore

 1772-1836.
 He was born on 9 February 1772 at Kilkenny, Ireland, the second son of Colonel John Gore of the 33rd Regiment, who from 1776 until his death in 1794 was the lieutenant-governor of the Tower of London, and of his wife, Bellamira Munbee.
-His younger brother, Major-General Arthur Gore, was killed in action in the Netherlands during 1814, and his older brother was Lieutenant-Colonel Ralph Gore.
+His younger brother, Brigadier-General Arthur Gore, was killed in action in the Netherlands during 1814, and his older brother was Lieutenant-Colonel Ralph Gore.

 In May 1781 Gore entered the navy aboard the Canada 74, Captain Hon.
 William Cornwallis, and he served in North America and the West Indies, being present at the Battles of the Chesapeake on 5 September 1781, St. Kitts on 26 January 1782 and the Saintes on 12 April, prior to returning to England at the end of that year.